italia/developers.italia.it/README.md

 Copyright (c) 2018-2020 - Presidenza del Consiglio dei Ministri

-The source code is released under the BSD license (code SPDX: *BSD-3-Clause*) and it's distributed with this license since May 30th 2018.
+The source code is released under the BSD license (SPDX code: `BSD-3-Clause`) and it's distributed with this license since May 30th 2018.

 The previous code has been released under under the MIT license.